- Travel and Places»

 4.00 pm may seem a little early as the start time for a glamorous and exotic parade - the bright colours and glitter of carnival costumes are best seen against the blackness of a dark night, not against the daylight intrusion of mundane street paraphernalia like road signs and advertising billboards.
 But one soon realises the reason for the early start - two hours after 4.00 pm and there are still many dozens of floats and bands awaiting their turn to set off from the start line.
 Such is the scale of the Santa Cruz Carnival.

 As the time for each performing group arrives, they will assemble at the start, and the front line (often composed of the youngest and cutest kids) will pose for those who need to take close up photographs (including me).
-If there is a float and a girl wearing an extravagant costume as the centre piece of the float, then a considerable amount of hasty work might be done with last minute adjustments to their finery, and particularly to the elaborate headdress to ensure that it stays in place and that it's comfortable - some of this head gear is extremely heavy!
+If there's a float and a girl wearing an extravagant costume as the centre piece of the float, then a considerable amount of hasty work might be done with last minute adjustments to their finery, and particularly to the elaborate headdress to ensure that it stays in place and that it's comfortable - some of this head gear is extremely heavy!
 Then the marshals will give the go-ahead, and the float, with accompanying dancers, marchers and drummers, will at last set off through the streets, the moment of the year when their rehearsals and hard work will transform them, however briefly, into glamorous star turns.

 The marshals have an important role.
 Such is the nature of Carnival that some organisation is necessary to avoid obstruction either by spectators getting in the way, or by the groups in front moving too slowly.
 Amidst the revelry the marshals are always there, trying to maintain some semblance of order, trying to ensure each group has space to perform, and trying to keep more or less to time, whilst all the while trying to stay inconspicuous to avoid killing the mood of relaxed fun.

 The parade follows a route along the Avenida de Anaga and the Avenida Francisco La Roche - two major roads which run parallel to the sea front.
 Needless to say, these roads will be closed to cars for the duration.
 Simple chairs for the spectators line either side of the parade route, and clearly these are likely to be taken by the first to arrive.
 But there are other options too; if you're prepared to sit on the kerb then there is usually space here, and if you are prepared to stand, the rows of spectators will only be about 3 deep; so unless you have small children, there should be no difficulty getting a good view.
-And of course standing allows the flexibility of moving with the parade - vital if you want to get the very best photographs.
+And of course standing allows the flexibility of moving with the parade - vital if you want to get the very best photographs of the event.

 Carnival Floats And GlamourClick thumbnail to view full-size